-To split a 236 U nucleus requires some energy because the nucleons are held together by a strong force.
-This energy can be supplied by adding a neutron to a 235 U nucleus.
+To split a U nucleus requires some energy because the nucleons are held together by a strong force.
+This energy can be supplied by adding a neutron to a U nucleus.
 This actually increases the binding energy of the nucleus, but because the nucleus cannot get rid of this energy, it splits in two.
-As a result there are too many neutrons and some are released.
-These neutrons can be captured by more 235U nuclei, and so on, leading to a chain reaction.

-Figure 8.2 Comparing energy from nuclear and fossil fuel.
+As a result there are too many neutrons and some Table 8.2 Comparing energy from nuclear and fossil fuel.